kitschpatrol/yanki/readme.md

 <!-- short-description -->

-**A CLI tool and TypeScript library for syncing Markdown to Anki flashcards.**
+**A CLI tool and TypeScript library to turn Markdown into Anki flashcards.**

 <!-- /short-description -->